mitdbg/datascienceclass/lab_1/README.md

 In addition to your code, you will submit results of your code for each of the questions in a PDF.
 Put each answer on a new page.
 Detailed submission instructions are at the bottom of this document.

-It may be helpful to look at the detailed descriptions of each column on the FEC website.
+It will be helpful to look at the detailed descriptions of the columns on the FEC website.
 Below we describe each table briefly and link to the detailed description of each column.

 With the exception of the individual contributions table that we will create below, do not modify the database file after creation.